Before I get into the best stocks under $10 to buy right now, let me start with this disclaimer: share price doesn’t really matter.

 As Warren Buffett is fond of saying, “Price is what you pay, value is what you get.”
 That’s true.
 Still, for someone starting a portfolio with just a couple thousand dollars, investing in 50 shares of a $10 stock seems way more appealing than investing in one share of a $1,000 stock.

-If you want to diversify, you don’t want to devote half your portfolio to one share of Amazon (AMZN) or Google (GOOG).
+If you want to diversify, you don’t want to devote half your portfolio to one share of Amazon (AMZN) or Alphabet (GOOG).
 You can create a portfolio of 10 stocks even if you only have $2,000 or $3,000 to invest.

 To do it, however, you need to find low-priced stocks.

 From there, it depends on what you’re looking for in your investments: long-term gains or a quick return in a prime turnaround stock candidate.

 If you want to find the best stocks under $10 that you can buy and hold for a while, you should start with stocks that have already been trending upward for some time – hard to find in today’s bear market.
 A strong chart, after all, is one of the best indicators of future gains.
 For that, I screened for stocks with share prices under $10, that are up double digits this year.
 There weren’t many that met that criteria.